jasonaaronwilson/omni-c/README.md

 ## Status

+* (2025-03-07) I haven't updated status for a while so there is a lot here, some of it's user visible and kind of cool though the vast amount of work was moving towards a mono-repo where *everything* is compiled with omni-c (which increases coverage and should allow more focus/progress/changes/ease-of-installation, etc.).
+I'm finally putting out line directives for all statements which seems to work well for debugging (at least when not -O3) and also helps with C compiler error messages that occur when omni-c doesn't catch the problem itself (too frequently). nullptr is always available even when compiling to C99.
+The new "typedef foo = BAR;" syntax is usually easier to use than the equivalent format without that magic "=" sign and maybe even seasoned C developers would like it.
+This along with the fn_t macro made messing around with structures as interfaces (see byte_stream_source and byte_stream_target, not really utilized, more of an experiment) not that painful to write (and it's more readable to me at least...)
+Integration with the Boehm GC (so more Go like than ever...)
+The "build" sub-command automatically invokes the C compiler (with several different C compilers supported out of the box like gcc, tcc, clang and even "zig cc").
+Rounding out the changes, I finally incorporated "omni-archives" which are a convenient way to package up source code for "all at once" compilation model - an extremely simple alternative to zip or tar which is about 100 lines of somewhat commented code (see src/lib/oarchive.c), handles unlimited length utf-8 filenames, etc.
 * (2024-12-10) Tested on an Orange Pi Zero 2 (1GB, Debian Bookworm
   based OS provided by Orange Pi, Quad Core ARM Cortex-A53 64-bit 1.5GHz processor) a less than $40 computer.
 Building is much slower